 The Hollowdeck Writer’s Guild in Maryland is a community of multi-genre writers that meets at The Firedrake Center for the Arts, a community arts center located at Welcome Home Farm, a 45 acre farm just north Baltimore, Maryland.
 The Guild exists to provide support for working writers in the Maryland, Virginia, West Virginia, D.C., and Pennsylvania area.
 In a series of three working weekends held in April, July and November, we gather to reconnect, discuss our work, write together and offer one another constructive, useful, honest and skillful feedback.
-To see more information on classes, please visit our Calendar page.
+We are a supportive, fun-loving, non-competitive community.
+We are committed to using the full range of our intelligence and creativity to help one another move the work forward, and to help each author keep their practice active.
+We believe in feedback, not in opinion, and that laughter and mutual respect are the lifeblood of our community.
+To see dates of upcoming classes, please visit our Calendar page.

 The Weekend Workshop runs Saturday and Sunday, from 1-6pm.
 In this weekend workshop we will continue our on-going work of talking and writing together, generating new ideas, investigating new themes and calling our most passionate work up to the surface of our lives.
 These sessions give us the chance to recommit to ourselves as writers and find ways to go deeper into our writing practice, whether we are working with memory, observation or imagination.
 Through conversation, in-class exercises, laughter and silence, we will experiment with a range of forms to get started in finding (or finding our way back) to our lives as writers.
 The goal is to dive headlong into the ecstatic business of writing and to begin a writing practice that is deeply connected to the lives we already lead.
-Tuition is $195 and a $15 per student tuition will be donated back to the Sophia Center and Welcome Home Farm, to help defray the cost of hosting us for the weekend.
+Tuition is $105 for each day.
+A part of your tuition will be donated back to the Firedrake Center for the Arts and Welcome Home Farm, to help defray the cost of hosting us for the weekend.
 A $50 non-refundable deposit is required.

 These weekend sessions are open to writers of any ability or genre.
 They offer the opportunity for on-going students to check-in and continue to pursue the projects they have underway, as well as welcoming new students into our community.
 Together we learn build skills, patterns and partnerships that sustain our work as writers.
 Join us as we each recommit to our writing practice and set up substantial and manageable goals for the year.